squeeton/the-dim/~Sessions/2025-03-26 Session Note.md

 ones fitness is the main measure of wealth.
 [[ajax]] dreamt of fighting big lizard. hit it with big stick .

-[[Dirk Stonejaw|dirk]] - punched mushroom and hand went straight through it. the gray watch over us and keep us safe
+[[Dirk|dirk]] - punched mushroom and hand went straight through it. the gray watch over us and keep us safe

-[[Darius Ravenscar|darius]] - dreamt of everyone giving him food. supossed to give back, but still ate it all.
+[[Darius|darius]] - dreamt of everyone giving him food. supossed to give back, but still ate it all.

 [[anya]] - dreamt of friendly fire.
 	if things dont seem right it might be presence of a lost one.